lchski/lucascherkewski.com/_newsletters/2025-03-02-391-burning-18f-change.md

 The last few days have been weird, energy-wise.
 The go-go-go of the last few weeks finally hit, delivering a day or two of tiredness in exchange.
 Today was better, somewhat—the sunshine helped, as did spending some time poking away at a data project.

-I’ve been thinking about a post Tom MacWright wrote last year, “[Work hard and take everything really seriously](https://macwright.com/2024/01/28/work-hard-and-take-everything-seriously)”.
+I’ve been considering a post Tom MacWright wrote last year, “[Work hard and take everything really seriously](https://macwright.com/2024/01/28/work-hard-and-take-everything-seriously)”.
 The closing line captures it well:

 > You can burn out by going too fast, or your flame can dim because you don’t let yourself spend silly amounts of time on silly projects to satisfy your intellectual curiosity.
 Beware of both outcomes: cultivate your enthusiasm for the things you want to hang onto.